zedchance/skymail/README.md

 ## Game's run method

 `Game` implements Java's built in `Runnable` interface.
-The CN1 `UITimer` class controls when the `run()` method is called, and is continually being refreshed every 15 ms. On the very iteration of this being called, the objects in the world are spawned, and the reason for this is to let the views called their `laidOut()` method so the objects can be spawned randomly with the `MapView`'s width and height as the bounds.
+The CN1 `UITimer` class controls when the `run()` method is called, and is continually being refreshed every 15 ms. On the very first iteration of this being called, the objects in the world are spawned, and the reason for this is to let the views call their `laidOut()` method so the objects can be spawned randomly with the `MapView`'s width and height as the bounds.
 The `run()` method checks if the world needs to be reset, and if the game is over.
 If the game is over, the `GameWorld`'s `exit()` method is called, and if not then the `GameWorld`'s `tick()` method is called.